DEV Community

 • Implementing reusable methods - craft generic and reusable methods in the service to handle tasks like form updates, validation, and state management.

-• Integrating with the component - modify the UserProfileComponent to delegate form related operations to the FormHandlerService.
+• Integrating the service with the component - modify the UserProfileComponent to delegate form related operations to the FormHandlerService.

 • Considering alternatives and best practices - explore different approaches for organizing and sharing form handling logic, discussing their pros and cons.